 Tiller's spreadsheet templates support up to 200 unique categories.
 The categories are created and managed on the Categories sheet.
-Tiller does not automatically categorize transactions by default, but do offer an automation tool, AutoCat, for Google Sheets to help speed up your categorizing workflows.
+Tiller does not automatically categorize transactions by default, but do offer an automation tool, AutoCat, for both Google Sheets and Excel to help speed up your categorizing workflows.

 We believe manually categorizing your spending builds a clear picture of where your money is going.
 Besides, most other tools we've tried that automatically assign categories fall short.
 How can they know the intent behind your $30 purchase at the coffee shop?
 Perhaps part of the purchase was a gift, so why would we assume?